Walking with others in wisdom and love.

 What does it cost?

 Due to the generosity of Christ City members, our counselling is offered at no charge.
-We consider it a privilege to be able offer counseling to those who are suffering and to share the hope that is found in God’s Word.
+We consider it a privilege to be able offer counselling to those who are suffering and to share the hope that is found in God’s Word.
 As such, we never want money to be an obstacle.
 While we do not charge a fee, we ask, to the extent that you are able, that you pay for your own resource books, and upon completion of counselling, that you consider making a freewill donation in order to support this ongoing ministry at Christ City.

 How long does counselling take?